vaadin/framework8-migration-tool/README.md

 </pre>
 * Change project dependencies from `vaadin-server` to `vaadin-compatibility-server`
 * Change project dependencies from `vaadin-client-compiled` to `vaadin-compatibility-client-compiled` if you are using `com.vaadin.DefaultWidgetSet`
 * Change project widget set from `com.vaadin.DefaultWidgetSet` to `com.vaadin.v7.Vaadin7WidgetSet` if you are using `DefaultWidgetset`.
-This is typically declared in @Widgetset annotation in your UI or in web.xml file.
+This is typically declared with a @Widgetset annotation in your UI or in the web.xml file.
 * Recompile your widget set if you are not using `com.vaadin.DefaultWidgetSet`